ismaelpessa/PyMUSE/docs/tutorial.rst

 Some modes of extraction require a npix value (default = 0).
 This value correspond to the sigma of the gaussian function that will smooth the white image, where the bright profile will be obtained.
 If npix = 0, no smooth is done.

-The parameter `frac` (default = 0.1) will be used in mode = `wfrac`, and it defined the fraction of brightest pixels that will be considered in the sum of the flux.
+The parameter `frac` (default = 0.1) will be used in mode = `wfrac`, and it defines the fraction of brightest spaxels that will be considered in the sum of the flux.

 If `empirical_std = True` (default = False) the uncertainties of the spectrum will be calculated empirically